Future developments in Singapore: Redevelopment of The Forum, voco Orchard, and HPL House

 Announced by Hotel Properties Limited (HPL) Group on 28 August 2023, the existing Forum The Shopping Mall, voco Orchard Singapore hotel, and HPL House will be redeveloped into a new mega development with a mix of hotel, retail, office, and residential spaces.
 Located along the Orchard Road shopping belt, the new mixed-use development will include two towers of 64-storey and 43-storey above a 6-storey retail podium.
 A performance theatre, rooftop garden, and a separate 29-storey tower will also be built on the site.

 Redevelopment of JCube and Jurong Regional Library

-It was announced that JCube will close down on 6 August 2023 to make way for a 40-storey residential development with commercial space on its lower levels while the existing Jurong Regional Library will be relocated to the Jurong East Integrated Transport Hub site near Jurong East MRT station in 2028.
+On 6 August 2023, JCube closed down to make way for a 40-storey residential development with commercial space on its lower levels.
+Jurong Regional Library will also be relocated within the site of the Jurong East Integrated Transport Hub near Jurong East MRT station in 2028.

 The new mixed-use development, linked directly to the Jurong East MRT station and surrounding buildings via J-Walk, is expected to be completed in 2027.

-Rejuvenation of Gillman Barracks

-Announced on 24 May 2022 by the Singapore Land Authority, the existing Gillman Barracks will undergo an approximately S$2 million revamp.
-To be carried out in two phases, the rejuvenation will transform Gillman Barracks into a creative lifestyle enclave and introduce new offerings such as a farmers' market and more food and beverage and lifestyle concepts.
-Existing infrastructure will also be upgraded such as covered walkways within the precinct and to the nearby Labrador Park MRT station and a new playground.

-First phase of tenders for the commercial spaces have been released in May 2022.
-The rejuvenation project is expected to be completed in 2023.